Turkey in the Straw: "Zip Coon"

 The title of "Zip Coon" or "Old Zip Coon" was used to signify a dandified free black man in northern United States.
 "Zip" was a diminutive of "Scipio", a name commonly used for slaves.
 According to Stuart Flexner, "coon" was short for "raccoon" and by 1832 meant a frontier rustic and by 1840 also a Whig who had adopted coonskin cap as a symbol of white rural people.
 Although the song "Zip Coon" was published c.1830, at that time, "coon" was typically used to refer to someone white, it was only in 1848 when a clear use of the word "coon" to refer to a black person in a derogative sense appeared.
 It is possible that the negative racial connotation of the word evolved from "Zip Coon" and the common use of the word "coon" in minstrel shows.
-Another suggested derivation of the word meaning a black person is barracoon, an enclosure for slaves in transit that was increasingly used in the years before American Civil War.
+Another suggested derivation of the word meaning a black person is barracoon, an enclosure for slaves in transit that was increasingly used in the years before the American Civil War.
 However, on the stage, "coon" could have been used much earlier as a black character was named Raccoon in a 1767 colonial comic opera.

 The song was first performed by Bob Farrell, and popularized by George Washington Dixon in the 1830s.
 This version was first published between 1829 and 1834 in either New York or Baltimore.
 Dixon, and Bob Farrell and George Nicholls had separately claimed to have written the song, and the dispute has not been resolved.
 Ohio songwriter Daniel Decatur Emmett is sometimes erroneously credited as the song's author.

 The song gave rise to the blackface minstrel show character Zip Coon.